geospace-code/h5fortran/README.md

 * The first character of the filename should be a character, NOT whitespace to avoid file open/creation errors.
 * Using compilers like PGI or Flang may require first compiling the HDF5 library yourself.
 * Intel compiler HDF5 [compile notes](https://www.hdfgroup.org/downloads/hdf5/source-code/)
 * Polymorphic array rank is implemented by explicit code internally.
 We could have used pointers, but the code is simple enough to avoid the risk associated with explicit array pointers.
+Also, `select rank` support requires Gfortran-10 or Intel Fortran 2020, so we didn't want to make too-new compiler restriction.